 Asking for Feedback on an idea

 You must consider both copyright and general web etiquette.
 The words a person uses are subject to copyright, but the ideas contained within them are not.
-You are free to translate any idea into your own words and do so without accrediting the person who provided the ideas because ideas, once freed, have a life of their own.
-If you are writing an academic paper of course all ideas should be cited, but in other material it is not necessary to cite anyone unless you directly quote their work as you are not breaching their copyright.
+You are free to translate any idea into your own words.
+You may do so without accrediting the person who provided the ideas because ideas, once freed, have a life of their own.
+If you are writing an academic paper of course all ideas require citation.
+Normally, with other material it is not necessary to cite anyone unless you directly quote their work as you are not breaching their copyright.

 Brainstorming and Mind Maps

-The use of these tools is something I hope to return to at a later time but wished to mention them here as a method to help you build up a set of ideas.
-One method is to write down the core of an idea on a sheet of paper then expand on the topic by adding anything you can think of, associated words, questions, crazy thoughts, what your spouse may say – each may have some relevance.
+The use of these tools is something I hope to return to at a later time but wished to mention it here.
+I use it as a method to help build a set of ideas.
+Write the core of an idea in the centre of a sheet of paper.
+Expand on it by adding anything you can think of, associated words, questions, crazy thoughts, what your spouse may say.
+Each will have some relevance.
 You can also record emotional triggers you may experience during the process.
 Through these methods it is possible to gather and categorise, or group, a variety of concepts then find ways to link them together, thus over time even a core concept can grow into something more substantial.